Nikunj0601/LetThemCook/README.md

 # Let Them Cook

-#### Let them cook is created by students from Dalhousie University as part of the CSCI 5308 - Advanced Topics in Software Development (Fall 2023) course.
+#### Let them cook is created as part of the CSCI 5308 - Advanced Topics in Software Development (Fall 2023) course.

 ### Problem Statement: